 From the Radio

 CALLER: “I just recently got divorced and in the process also lost my job.
-I was wondering on how I could go about getting a child support payment lowered.”
+I was wondering how I could go about getting a child support payment lowered?”

 Danny: “That’s a great question.”

-Rick: “What are your prospects about getting your next job?”
+Rick: “What are your prospects for getting your next job?”

 Caller: “Well right now, low.”